A Note on Clustering Aggregation for Binary Clusterings: NP-hardness for

-We claim that the instance~$I$ has a satisfying truth assignment such that each clause has a true literal and a false literal if and only if there is binary string~$s$ that has a Mirkin distance of at most~$\mirkValue$ to the strings from $I'$.
+We claim that the instance~$I$ has a satisfying truth assignment, that is, each clause has a true literal and a false literal, if and only if there is a binary string~$s$ that has a Mirkin distance of at most~$k$ to the strings from $I'$.

 Before we show the correctness of the construction, we present two observations which will help us to determine the solution string for $I'$.